qyangaa/SIMPL-Notes/Week2_Parsing-practice.md

 ### LL(1) Grammar

-Allows deterministic leftmost derivations using look-ahead of 1 token.
-Such top-down parser is **recursive-descent parser** [Q: does it have to be LL(1) or k can be other numbers?]
+Allows deterministic leftmost derivations using look-ahead of 1 token. **recursive-descent parser** [A: does it have to be LL(1) or k can be other numbers?
+A form of recursive-descent parsing that does not require any back-tracking is known as predictive parsing, it handles LL(k) grammar]

 Grammar: $\mathrm{E} \rightarrow(\mathrm{E}+\mathrm{E}) \mid$ num